Garden Lovers Club

 Pentas

-Planting pentas is an excellent way to ensure you have blooms and color that lasts close to the entire year.
-They are a tropical plant with five pointy petals on each bloom.
+Planting pentas is an excellent way to ensure you have blooms and colors that last close to the entire year.
+They are tropical plants with five pointy petals on each bloom.
 Pentas come in a wide variety of colors and are excellent for any gardener wishing to attract butterflies and hummingbirds.
 The plant can grow up to six feet in height and will grow quite slowly.
 They will not thrive in zones lower than hardiness zone 10.

 8. Bulbine